-The Society has established a provisioning matrix that is based on the Society's historical credit loss experience, adjusted for forward-looking factors specific to the borrowers and the economic environment, where appropriate.
-This model shall be applied to outstanding receivables that are not past due or not more than 90 days overdue.
+The Group has established a provision matrix that is based on the Group's historical trade receivables loss experience, adjusted for debtor and economic environment specific prospective factors where appropriate.
+This model is applied to outstanding receivables that are not past due or past due 90 days or less.

-The Company also assesses impairment losses individually for receivables past due by more than 90 days if there are indications of significant increases in credit risk.
-Further information is disclosed in Note 32.
+The Group also assesses impairment losses individually for receivables past due more than 90 days if there are indications of significant increases in credit risk.
+Further information is disclosed in Note 30.